mahmoudisma3il18/Simple-Four-Function-Calculator-With-UART/README.md

 # Simple-Four-Function-Calculator-With-UART
-A simple calculator program that reads two digits and an operator from the user via a UART interface, performs the requested operation, and then displays the result on the terminal.
+A simple calculator program using **Atmega3289** that reads two digits and an operator from the user via a UART interface, performs the requested operation, and then displays the result on the terminal.
 It uses the following steps:

 **1.Initialize the UART communication with a baud rate of 4800.**